 Derm-approved body washes | Body washes for dry skin under $10 | Body washes for itchy or eczema-prone skin | Body washes to hydrate acne-prone skin | Best-smelling hydrating body washes | Dry skin FAQs | Meet our experts

 Best body washes for dry skin, according to derms

 The last thing you need while dealing with dry skin is potentially irritating ingredients, and that's where this gentle, foaming formula comes in handy.
-Dr. Danilo Del Campo regularly recommends this non-comedogenic cleanser for clients and swears by its moisturizing formula that's filled with restorative ceramides and hydrating hyaluronic acid.
+Dr. Danilo C. Del Campo, a board-certified dermatologist based in Chicago, regularly recommends this "go-to" non-comedogenic cleanser and swears by its moisturizing formula.

-"This is my go-to and has all the key properties that I look for in a body wash," the dermatologist said.
-"You always want to use the least amount of any chemical whenever possible.
-So my patients are instructed to avoid products containing sulfates, parabens and fragrances."
+Del Campo advises: "You always want to use the least amount of any chemical whenever possible, so my patients are instructed to avoid products containing sulfates, parabens and fragrances."

 Love that squeaky clean feel that soapy body washes provide but hate the dry, tight feeling they leave behind?
-Deanne Robinson, a dermatologist based in Connecticut, suggests grabbing a soap-free formula that moisturizes as it cleanses to help protect your skin's essential oils.
-This gentle formula is free of dyes, fragrance and parabens and it's full of all the great stuff your skin needs to restore its protective barrier.
+Dr. Deanne Robinson, a board-certified dermatologist based in Connecticut, suggests grabbing a soap-free formula that moisturizes as it cleanses to help protect your skin's essential oils.

 A range of hydrating oils (coconut, castor seed and olive fruit, for starters) in this seaweed-infused body wash keeps skin nice and moisturized so you can tackle dry skin head-on.